 c.
 Select the first generation node that you have not yet split (where FREQUENCY_STATUS_97NK is 1, 2, or Missing).
-From the Train menu, select Split Node.
+From the Action menu, select Split Node.
 In the Split Node window that opens, ensure that PEP_STAR is selected, and click OK.

-The tree now has seven (four of them, leaf) nodes.
-The nodes are colored from dark to light, corresponding to low to high percentages of correctly classified observations.
+The tree now has seven nodes, four of which are leaf nodes.
+The nodes are colored from light to dark, corresponding to low to high percentages of correctly classified observations.

 d.
-Select the lower-right node (where FREQUENCY_STATUS_97NK is 1, 2, or Missing and PEP_STAR is 0 or Missing).
-From the Train menu, select Train Node.
+Select the lower right node (where FREQUENCY_STATUS_97NK is 1, 2, or Missing and PEP_STAR is 0 or Missing).
+From the Action menu, select Train Node.
 This selection causes SAS Enterprise Miner to continue adding generations of this node until a stopping criterion is met.
 For more information about stopping criteria for decision trees, see the SAS Enterprise Miner Help.

-- Note: In the Interactive Decision Tree window, you can prune decision trees.
-However, in this example, you will leave the tree in its current state. - e.
-Close the Interactive Decision Tree window, and click Yes in the confirmation window that opens.
+Note: In the Interactive Decision Tree window, you can prune decision trees.
+However, in this example, you will leave the tree in its current state. e.
+Close the Interactive Decision Tree window.